RichardVerbraak/Notes/Datastructures.md

 You can think of it like a First in / First out operation (FIFO) So like getting back into the end of a line at for example, a carnival ride

-If you were to insert (E) at the end of the following _singly linked list_:
+If you were to append (E) at the end of the following _singly linked list_:

 (A) -> (B) -> (C) -> (D) (E)